 Wine is one of the most interesting, varied and delicious drinks in the world.
 The alcoholic beverage made from the fermented juice of grapes is consumed at an approximate rate of 246 million hectolitres a year.
 It is commonly known that wine gets better with age, and in the right conditions, and dependent on the variety, this can certainly be the case.
 However, not every wine will benefit from ageing.
 Over time, aromas, flavours and appearances of wine will change.
-Whether the wine will benefit from these changes will depend on several factors including the kind of wine it is, its brand, and how that wine is being stored.
+Whether the wine will benefit from these changes will depend on several factors including the kind of wine it is, its brand, and how that wine is being stored either in a wine cellar or an appliance like a built in wine cooler.

 When wines are young, we can taste their primary flavours, such as the plum in Merlot, or the citrus in Riesling.
 We may also be able to taste their secondary notes such as the cedar and vanilla flavours from oak.
 As wine ages, the primary flavours move further into the background and the other notes become a lot more prominent.
 These notes are called ‘tertiary notes’, like honey, hay, mushroom and earth that would at an earlier stage, remain hidden behind the bold, primary notes.
 Texturally, wine is also susceptible to change.
 Whilst red wines tend to become smoother, white wines can sometimes become viscous.
 This is due to phenolic compounds such as tannins, falling out of suspension as sediment.